 First reference to a lab itself in the copy may say something like “In the UC San Francisco lab of Tejal Desai, PhD, research focuses on... ” Subsequent references to the lab should be “the Desai Lab” (capitalize “Lab”).

-CORRECT: Research in the Desai Lab is translational.
+Do say: Research in the Desai Lab is translational.

-INCORRECT: Research in Desai Lab is translational.
+Do not say: Research in Desai Lab is translational.

-EXCEPTION: Omit the article “the” when referring to people in the lab, such as: “Desai Lab researchers are working on...”
+Exception: Omit the article “the” when referring to people in the lab, such as: “Desai Lab researchers are working on...”

 Spell out first use, then use its abbreviation.
 See UCSF Style, Part 2, General Editorial Guidelines.
 Refer to the institution’s affiliation with UCSF.